 Deploy the Project

-Now that we have the project, first we push a new image:
+Now that we have the project, first we push a new version:

 $ alto push v0.1

-An Image is basically your infrastructure and code before they've been adapted to a specific environment.
-An Image can be deployed to any environment.
-You can read more about Altostra images here.
+A Version is basically your infrastructure and code before they've been adapted to a specific environment.
+A Version can be deployed to any environment.
+You can read more about Altostra versions here.

 Since we haven't connected any cloud account, we'll use the Altostra's built-in Playground environment: